-You may not be thinking about the issues surrounding renewing the lease 3-5 years from now, but it deserves special attention.
+You may not be thinking about the issues surrounding renewing the lease 3-to 5 years from now, but it deserves special attention.
 Be sure that the agreement addresses how far out you need to make the renewal decision and gives you flexibility when negotiating fair market value with the landlord when the time comes.

 Watch Out for Escalation Clauses